HCL-TECH-SOFTWARE/digital-experience/docs/deployment/manage/portal_admin_tools/xml_config_interface/adxmlabt.md

     create-oids="true">
 ```

-More information on these can be found in the table below:
+For information on the XML elements, refer to the following table:

 |XML element|Description|
 |-----------|-----------|